568

 – ugoren

-Sep 3, 2015 at 11:06
+Commented Sep 3, 2015 at 11:06

 • 1

 \$\begingroup\$ The art/programming debate was specifically about popcon questions where the answers were programs.
 There's no doubt whatsoever that a popcon where the answers are just images would be an art question rather than a programming question.
-On the same basis, this is not a programming question, and does not belong on this site. \$\endgroup\$ Sep 4, 2015 at 13:58
+On the same basis, this is not a programming question, and does not belong on this site. \$\endgroup\$ Commented Sep 4, 2015 at 13:58

 • \$\begingroup\$ @PeterTaylor - I don't think it's an art question.
 The challenge isn't to get a pretty picture of a keyboard, but to design something that suits the language in an interesting way.
 But I posted it here to get the communities opinion, and it seems quite clear what it is. \$\endgroup\$